 Arnold Stoper: B.A., 1958, University of Illinois; Ph.D., 1967, Brandeis University, Emeritus, 2007.
 Dr. Stoper was an NIMH Post-doctoral fellow at M.I.T. in the Artificial Intelligence Group (1967-68) then came to CSUH in 1968.
 Dr. Stoper is retired, but he will be teaching for several more years.
 He and his students are likely to be found in his perception lab, next to his office; otherwise, Dr. Stoper might be found at NASA (Moffett Field) where he is engaged in research on the role of gravity in visual perception.
 His interests also include auditory and visual perception, and computers and their ever-expanding uses in psychology, as well as consciousness and personal growth.
 Courses offered by Dr. Stoper include General Psychology, Personal Growth and Effective Behavior, Sensation and Perception, Sensation and Perception Lab, and Computer Applications in Industrial Psychology.
 Dr. Stoper's interest in visual illusions makes for great demonstrations and Science Festival activities.

 Donald J. Strong: B.A., 1950, Houghton College; M.A., 1951, University of Michigan; Ph.D., 1959, University of Denver; Emeritus, 1989.
 Dr. Strong combined several interests to create a satisfying career.
 He was the founding director of the University's Counseling Center, where he worked as a counseling psychologist for many years while teaching courses in Personality, Abnormal Psychology, and Psychotherapy in the Psychology Department.
 He did cross-cultural research at a Navajo reservation.
 Working with other departments, he created a Certificate in Biofeedback.
 He served for 12 years as a sports psychology consultant to the U. S. Olympic Development Committee for Women's Track and Field, and also served as a consultant for the AAU Synchronized Swimming Committee.
 He is the author of The Fine Tuning Model for working with athletes, and also published in the area of self concept.
-He now lives in Fremont.
+He lived most recently in Fremont.
+Dr. Strong passed away in 2013.